Articles of Incorporation

 Offering or accepting business gifts, entertainment, and hospitality can create the appearance

 of a conflict of interest.
 We will not seek, accept, offer, promise, or give (directly or indirectly) anything of value―including gifts, entertainment, or hospitality―from or to any person or firm as a condition or result of

 doing business with LINE.
-Regarding public officials, please refer to the related anti-bribery guidelines and also rule 6.2.
+Regarding gifts, entertainment, and hospitality for public officials, please refer to the related anti-bribery guidelines and also rule 6.2.

 5.3 Protection and Proper Use of Company Assets

 Improperly discarding or losing LINE Group

 assets (including information assets) can lead to serious damage to the company.
 Therefore, LINE

 Personnel have a responsibility to carefully use LINE Group assets in conformity with the LINE Group Security Policy.
 In addition, LINE Group

 assets shall only be used for business activities, and shall not be used for personal or third-party profit or